brodsa/mgv-vorau/README.md

 ### Common Features
 -  **Navigation Menu**
-    - All three web pages contain the logo and navigation menu (US1).
+    - All three webpages contain the logo and navigation menu (US1).
     - The navigation menu includes the following items (US1):
         - *Home* navigates the user to the homepage.
         - *About Us* navigates the user to the About Us Page.